aws-6w8hnx/code-workshop-ecs-lambda-codedeploy/Lambda/README.md

-- Use command to test:
+- Use the command to test:

 ```
 aws lambda invoke \